 Our Research Investment

-Komen South Carolina has contributed to the more than $920 million invested globally in breast cancer research through Susan G. Komen’s Research Awards programs.
-Two South Carolina research projects are currently funded by the program.
+Komen South Carolina has contributed to the more than $956 million invested globally in breast cancer research through Susan G. Komen’s Research Awards programs.
+Three South Carolina research projects are currently funded by the program:

 For more detailed information about Research Grants, click here.